lukereding/book_notes/guides_for/meetings.md

 #### 2. identify the DRI for each action item

 At the end of the meeting, you probably have some follow-ups or next steps.
 The person running the meeting should be keeping track of these.
-At the end of the meeting, the person running the meeting should: (1) restate what the action items are and (2) ensure that each has been tagged _to a specific person_ to get done.
+At the end of the meeting, the person running the meeting should: (1) restate what the action items are and (2) ensure that each has been tagged _to a specific person_ to get done. _Who_ is doing _what_ by _when_?

 Even in cases where the next steps have been made explicit at the end of the meeting, I've rarely seen a specific person been assigned each action item.
 Listing the action items without identifying who is accountable is pointless.
 It creates uncertainty and in my most results in work not getting done.